Honey has anti-inflammatory properties, and it is a common ingredient in cold and flu remedies. But can honey treat asthma?

 Honey increases saliva production.
 As saliva lubricates the airways and reduces irritation in the throat, a cough can diminish.

-Honey also has anti-inflammatory properties and may decrease the swelling of the airways that accompanies asthma.
+Honey also has anti-inflammatory properties and may

 The health department of the University of California, Los Angeles recommends that adults take 2 teaspoons of honey at bedtime to reduce coughing.